lakshay-08/Hackerearth/README.md

 # Hackerearth
-Solutions to some basic problems of Hackerearth
+Solutions to some basic problems on Hackerearth